yetulaxman/containers-workflows/_hands-on/day3/local_image.md

    ```bash
    docker images
    ```
-   From the above command, you can find an image ID of trimmomatic image.
+   From the above command, you need to find an image ID of trimmomatic image to save it locally.

-3. Create a tarball of the Docker image (with image id as cc8b303fee58)  using the **docker save** command:
+3. Create a tarball of the Docker image (with image id as cc8b303fee58)  using the **docker save** command as below:

    ```bash
    docker save cc8b303fee58 -o trimmomatic_image.tar  # in this case image_id is : cc8b303fee58